Zedelgem Housing

 Mixing social typologies for social sustainability

 In this Belgian project we proposed housing typologies that mix and integrate different uses, age groups and social classes to encourages diversity.
-This social housing project not only provide quality apartments of different sizes, but also include a daycare center and a food bank for people in need.
-The project becomes a facilitator for the local community also accessible for some of the most vulnerable members of the community.
+This social housing project not only provide quality apartments of different sizes, but also include a daycare centre and a food bank for people in need.

-The building volumes are integrated into the various scales of the neighborhood and accentuate the landscape character in between the buildings.
-The roofs are turned into terraces where people can grow vegetables, try out urban farming or simply chill out during the summertime.
-The green area becomes an attraction in itself and an essential part of the livability in the housing, providing a place for social interaction and new communities.
-Here kids from the daycare center meet the local kids while parents and others find places for picnics along the stream.
+The green area becomes an attraction in itself and an essential part of the livability, providing a place for social interaction and new communities.
+Here kids from the daycare centre meet the local kids while parents and others find places for picnics along the stream.

-Wood - CLT (Cross Laminated Timber) gives the primary building structure lower co2-emission in comparison to traditional building materials.
+CLT (Cross Laminated Timber) gives the primary building structure lower co2-emission in comparison to traditional building materials.

 Zedelgem, Belgium